Telehealth vs Telemedicine: Differences, Benefits & Use Cases

 How Does Telemedicine Work?

 Well, the difference table cleared your mind to understand Telehealth vs Telemedicine.
 Now we’ll discuss how telemedicine works?
 How telemedicine works are simple.
 Telemedicine is the use of technology that enables remote healthcare.
-It makes it possible for physicians to treat patients whenever needed and wherever the patient is, by using a computer or smartphone.
+It makes it possible for physicians to treat patients. whenever needed and wherever the patient is, by using a computer or smartphone.

 For instance, if you suspect that a cat may be infected, you can schedule a virtual consultation with your healthcare provider to discuss your symptoms.
 If you’re on vacation and think you’re coming down with strep throat, you can communicate with your primary care physician.
 If you need a birth control medication, you can chat through your needs and get a same-day prescription.